marinednadude/OSU-Machida-metazoan-18S-V8-PCR/NOAA-PMEL-OME-OSU-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md

 #### Negative Control

-Nuclease-free water is used as a NTC when setting up each PCR plate.
-One well per plate is alloted to a NTC.
+Nuclease-free water is used as an NTC when setting up each PCR plate.
+One well per plate is allotted to an NTC.
 NTCs should be run in addition to both field blanks and extraction blanks.

 ### PCR Clean-up

-Due to primer dimer (shorter 170 bp peak) with the main target ~500 bp, size selection using Option A (BluePippin) or Option B (MagBead Cleanup) was used to purfy the amplicon.
-The below protocol details the protocol for Option B.
+Due to primer dimer (shorter 170 bp peak) with the main target ~500 bp, size selection using Option A (BluePippin) or Option B (MagBead Cleanup) was used to purify the amplicon.
+The protocol below details the protocol for Option B.

-1. Centrifuge the amplicon PCR plate at 1,000 × g at 20°C for 1 minute to collect condensation, carefully remove seal.
+1. Centrifuge the amplicon PCR plate at 1,000 × g at 20°C for 1 minute to collect condensation, carefully remove the seal.
 2. Vortex the AMPure XP beads for 30 seconds to make sure that the beads are evenly dispersed.
-Add an appropriate volume of beads to a trough depending on the number of samples processing.
+Add an appropriate volume of beads to a trough depending on the number of samples being processed.
 3. Using a multichannel pipette, add 20 µl of AMPure XP beads to each well of the Amplicon PCR plate.
 Change tips between columns.
-4. Gently pipette entire volume up and down 10 times if using a 96‐well PCR plate or seal plate.
+4. Gently pipette the entire volume up and down 10 times if using a 96‐well PCR plate or seal plate.
 5. Incubate at room temperature without shaking for 5 minutes.
 6. Place the plate on a magnetic stand for 2 minutes or until the supernatant has cleared.
 7. With the amplicon PCR plate on the magnetic stand, use a multichannel pipette to remove and discard the supernatant.
 Change tips between samples.